Data Center Security

 - All new employees on teams that have access to customer data (such as tech support and our engineers) undergo criminal history and credit background checks prior to employment.

-- The Art of Deception, by Kevin Mitnick, is required reading for all new employees who deal directly with customer data.
+- The Art of Deception, by Kevin Mitnick, is required reading for all new employees.
 Fatal System Error, by Joseph Menn, is extra credit.

 - All new employees are given security guidelines for using social media, including information about social engineering.